 A fish pond, turtle pond or aquarium that runs on a pump and filter all works the same.
 They will need to take their pump apart and change the charcoal, filter mater, and decominatiate the pump.
 Pet stores sell a product to do this with.
 The pond needs to be drained and scrubbed out.
-After filling the pond again, they will need to use a product in the water and let the pond sit for 24 to 48 hours.

 I have 3 120 liter aquariums in my home.
 Once I had a parasite that attacked my fish.
 I had to decontaminate my bowl, change all the pump material and buy new gravel.

 I would drain the pond (possibly even use a shop wet vac) and clean the pond and liner, and rinse well.
 It will need a new filter and the tubing and pump will need to be cleaned as well.